pfranchini/MICE-systems-performance-paper/README.md

 MICE Systems Performance Paper
 ==============================

+Draft 7:
+ - Implemented second round of comments from the collaboration

 Draft 6:
- - Implemented first round of comments from collaboration
+ - Implemented first round of comments from the collaboration

 Draft 5:
  - Draft for collaboration review